shaik-adnan1/Docs_here/Vscode_Commit_Push-Github.md

 7 => 'git push origin master/main(to which branch the changes need to be pushed)'
  ---- This will push you code along with the changes to the connected repository!!

+8 => 'git remote set-url origin new.git.url/here'
+so, it will update your repo address.

 HAPPY CODING